anabsentone/stream/README.md

 Use command !monthly in chat for a link to this page.

+TL;DR:
+1. You submit items.
+2. You vote on the items.
+3. I do the items.

 Each month, stream community members may vote on items that I will do:
 1. During the week before the 1st Monday of each month, each individual can submit 1 response to a survey.
 The response will include an instruction of a task for me to do as well as the Twitch username of the respondent (username needed to verify eligibility of submission).
 2. On the 1st Monday of the month, I will review and transfer the submissions into a second survey (Note: anything that could violate the law or could ruin me physically, financially, or professionally will automatically be excluded).